 Executive Chairman of the Board

 Charif co-founded Tellurian and serves as Executive Chairman of the Board.
 He also founded Cheniere Energy, Inc. in 1996 and served as Chairman of the Board of Directors, Chief Executive Officer and President until December 2015.
 Prior to Cheniere, Charif was an investment banker.
-He serves on the board of trustees of the American University of Beirut and as a member of the Advisory Board of the Center on Global Energy Policy at Columbia University.
+He currently serves as a member of the Advisory Board of the Center on Global Energy Policy at Columbia University and on the International Advisory Board for the Neurological Research Institute (NRI) at Texas Children’s Hospital.
 Charif received a B.A. from Colgate University and an MBA from Columbia University.

 Following his studies which commenced with a bachelor's degree in geology from Newcastle University in 1979 and then a petroleum geology master's degree from Imperial College London in 1983, Martin was employed by BG Group plc and its predecessor companies, retiring after 32 years in February 2014 as chief operating officer and a member of the board of directors.